New Man Utd boss Ten Hag 'absolutely determined' to finally deliver success for disgruntled fans & makes Aj...

 What have been Ten Hag’s first words as Man Utd’s new manager?

-The Dutch tactician has told the Red Devils’ official website of his short and long-term ambition, with a promise made to those he is leaving behind in the Netherlands while delivering a message of hope to his new employers: “It is a great honour to be appointed manager of Manchester United and I am hugely excited by the challenge ahead.
+The Dutch tactician has told the Red Devils’ official website of his short and long-term ambition: "It is a great honour to be appointed manager of Manchester United and I am hugely excited by the challenge ahead.
 I know the history of this great club and the passion of the fans, and I am absolutely determined to develop a team capable of delivering the success they deserve.

 "It will be difficult to leave Ajax after these incredible years, and I can assure our fans of my complete commitment and focus on bringing this season to a successful conclusion before I move to Manchester United."